reubenson/reubenson.github.io/src/demos/corner-anamorphosis.md

   return [ox + tF * (px - ox), oy + tF * (py - oy)];
 }

-// Projects all cube edges onto the floor plane (z=0), clipped to the printable
-// tile area [0,S]×[0,S].
-When the observer is low (oz < S), only the z=0 face
-// edges fall within bounds (they project to themselves, tF=1).
-As observer
-// height rises above S, top-face rays that would exit the wall panels below z=0
-// instead hit the floor within bounds, and those segments appear here.
-// Segments are stored as raw world-space [xF, yF] so floorToXY / buildFloorSvg
-// can apply the same sg-normalisation they already use. function computeFloorSegments() {
+function computeFloorSegments() {
   const O = getObserver();
   const V = getVertices();